AnthonyRoccoFrank/Project-2/README.md

   * Genres: Musical styles
   * Songs: Number of songs the arist has
   * Popularity: Popularity score based on how much each artist/lyric is accessed on the website
   * Link: Link to the artist profile in Vagalume.com
+* The website [bestsellingalbums.org](https://bestsellingalbums.org/) was the resource that we scraped for the top 50 best selling albums of all time:
+  * The album's rank, title, artist, and number of sales were pulled from the html.
 ## ETL Process
 The following steps were taken to extract, transform, and load the data: